angelblancog/diceware/README.md

 # Diceware

-Implementation of diceware to build passphrases.
-This method generates random 5 digits number to build passphrases.
+This is a CLI implementation of diceware to build passphrases.
+This method generates random 5-digit numbers to build passphrases.
 We can use as many words as desired.

-The script will
+The utility will

 1. Genereate N random numbers.
-2. Use those numbers to look up for words on the EEF wordlist file
+2. Use those numbers to look up for words on the [EEF wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) file
 3. Return the resulting passphrase

 We can also add a symbol in a random possition of the passphrase.
 This can